February 19, 2025

 THE RESTLESS BREED (1957)

-The Restless Breed is the final Western from director Allan Dwan.
-It is distributed by 20th Century Fox.
+The Restless Breed is distributed by 20th Century Fox.
 The Pathécolor tinting is of questionable quality in a film that utilizes bluish (night) studio sets along with location filming.
 Set in 1865, the story is written by Steve Fisher.
 The film's main stars are Scott Brady, Anne Bancroft, and Rhys Williams, along with a few familiar B-movie character actors.
 Fine performances all around.
 Be prepared for some unnecessary and disruptive two-second edits that return the viewer to another location during a break in the conversation.
 There is an overabundance of character eavesdropping, too, but it is not intended to be humorous.

-Unlike most Westerns of the era, the film opens oddly (uniquely?) with a black background behind a glowing red modern font of credits accompanied by a contemporary music score by Edward L. Alperson Jr. The result creates an impression more attuned to a low-budget horror film by William Castle.
-Interestingly, or not, the opening music somewhat foretells Brady's own television Western, Shotgun Slade, with its atypical use of a jazz score.
 A lawyer with a temper, Brady opens the film as it confirms his father, a Secret Service Agent, has been murdered.
 The incident is told in a brief flashback that has true spoiler-alert credentials.
 He accepts his father's revolver but not the badge.
 Bent on revenge, he goes to the town where the murder took place, a Texas-Mexico border town overrun by the typical gang of outlaws.
 After a self-defensive shooting of two town bullies, everyone thinks he is their latest gunslinger.

 Williams is quite the eavesdropper, himself.
 These "advanced notifications" make him wise beyond his understanding.
 He is perceived as the only sensibility factor in town, benefitted by dressing in black like a minister.
 When pressed by Brady, however, he admits to the impersonation.
 Only his word should be taken as gospel.
 The tunnel-visioned Williams deems his good intentions are best for the whole town.
 His soft-spoken demeanor always wins out.
 It is hard to argue with a man who initiated a children's shelter of unwanted half-breeds.
 The oldest being Bancroft.
 Williams becomes much more "hard-spoken" when she becomes enamored with Brady.
-Always ready to make demands, she must stay away from that no good gunslinging [yet handsome] criminal.
+Always ready to make demands, she must stay away from that no good gunslinging [though handsome] criminal.

 All the town's previous sheriffs have been murdered soon after taking office.
 Brady himself survives numerous assassination attempts but the gang's numbers only dwindle.
 Beware of a hot-headed lawyer with a gun.
 Williams finally gets the facts about Brady and nearly apologizes.
 The murderer arrives back in town with a few of his henchmen.
 We learn of Marlowe's small part in the murder, then he disappears from the film.
 We can only assume he still lurks.
 Everyone supposed to be dead is now dead and Williams supports the Brady-Bancroft union.